-Serum - Use a serum separator tube (SST) and allow samples to clot for 30 minutes before centrifugation for 15 minutes at approximately $1000 \times g$.
+Serum - Use a serum separator tube and allow samples to clot for 30 minutes before centrifugation for 20 minutes at approximately $1000 \times g$.
 Remove serum and assay immediately or aliquot and store samples at $-20^{\circ}C$ or $-80^{\circ}C$.

 Plasma - Collect plasma using EDTA or heparin as an anticoagulant.
-Centrifuge samples for 15 minutes at $1000 \times g$ at $2 - 8^{\circ}C$ within 30 minutes of collection.
-Store samples at $-20^{\circ}C$ or $-80^{\circ}C$.
-Avoid repeated freeze-thaw cycles.
+Centrifuge samples for 15 minutes at 1000×g at 2 - 8°C within 30 minutes of collection.
+Store samples at -20°C or -80°C. Avoid repeated freeze-thaw cycles.

-Cell culture supernates and other biological fluids - Remove particulates by centrifugation and assay immediately or aliquot and store samples at -20° C or -80° C. Avoid repeated freeze-thaw cycles.
+Other biological fluids - Remove particulates by centrifugation and assay immediately or aliquot and store samples at -20°C or -80°C. Avoid repeated freeze-thaw cycles.

-Note: Serum, plasma, and cell culture supernatant samples to be used within 7 days may be stored at 2-8 $^{\circ}$ C, otherwise samples must stored at -20 $^{\circ}$ C (\leq 1 months) or -80 $^{\circ}$ C (\leq 2 months) to avoid loss of bioactivity and contamination.
+Note: Serum and plasma to be used within 7 days may be stored at 2-8°C, otherwise samples must stored at -20°C (≤1 month) or -80°C (≤ 2 months) to avoid loss of bioactivity and contamination.
 Avoid freeze-thaw cycles.
 When performing the assay slowly bring samples to room temperature.